mrhashemi2000/UPDSF_v4.4/README.md

 Cc: IJA Editorial <ijaeditorial@cambridge.org>
 Asunto: Re: International Journal of Astrobiology - Decision on IJA-2026-0085

-You don't often get email from mrhashemi2000@gmail.com.
-Learn why this is important

-Cambridge University Press & Assessment is the publishing and assessment department of the University of Cambridge.
-The corporate title of the University is The Chancellor, Masters, and Scholars of the University of Cambridge.
-Our principal office is at Shaftesbury Road, Cambridge, CB2 8EA, United Kingdom, with registered VAT number GB 823 8476 09.
-We are a not-for-profit organisation and an exempt charity under the Charities Act 2011.

-Disclaimer
-This email is intended solely for the recipient and may contain confidential information.
-If you have received this email in error, please let us know and then delete the original email and any attachments.
-Do not use, copy or disclose the contents of this email or any attachment.
-Any views or opinions in this email are solely those of the author and do not necessarily represent those of Cambridge, unless specifically stated.

 <img width="1366" height="768" alt="تصویر صفحه 2026-07-25 114327" src="https://github.com/user-attachments/assets/f28be89b-99e2-45bb-9f48-4533f1bcec61" />